-Are you interested in fly fishing the North Shore of Lake Superior?
-Maybe you are completely new to fly fishing and interested in learning?
+Are you interested in learning to fly fishing the North Shore of Lake Superior?
 Maybe you already know how to fly fish but are looking for an opportunity to learn about the diverse North Shore fishery?
 Maybe you just want to know what it takes to catch a monster Steelhead?
-If you answered yes to any of these questions, this unique clinic is for you.
+If you answered yes to any of these questions, this unique clinic opportunitiny is for you.

 Minnesota Steelheader, and Lutsen Resort on Lake Superior, have partnered for an informative, fun, hands-on learning experience.
-This clinic weekend will be entertaining and an approachable opportunity to learn the tips, trick, and techniques for year round fishing on the North Shore of Lake Superior.
+This clinic weekend will be entertaining and an approachable opportunity to learn the basic fundimentals to fly fishing the North Shore Rivers and streams, pick up some tips & trick, and apply on-the-water techniques for year round fishing on the North Shore of Lake Superior.

 - Lodging for 2 nights (Friday and Saturday)

 - Sunday morning: Breakfast buffet and fishing on your own

 Space is limited to 25 anglers.